wenfangdu/github-brighter-text/README.md

 > ✨ Light up GitHub's dark mode

-If you find GitHub's dark mode is too dark, and dark high contrast is not to your taste, you can try this theme.
+If you find GitHub's dark mode is too dark, and dark high contrast doesn't suit your taste, you can try this theme.

 Text color defaults to `#eee`, you can adjust it to your liking using Stylus.